ZebraAlgebra/portfolio-website/content/math_notes/cvx_optimization/ellipse.md

 [^1]: Bubeck, Sébastien. _"Convex optimization: Algorithms and complexity."_ Foundations and Trends® in Machine Learning 8.3-4 (2015): 231-357.

 I will first give a high-level breakdown on why this algorithm works, then briefly write about how mathematically the ellipsoids are manipulated.
 Another optimization algorithm that is seldomly used in practice, but conceptually closely-related is the _center of gravity_ method.
-This will be explained in another article.
+This is explored [here](../cog).

 ## 1. Setting the Stage